 The research team

-The NSW Department of Family and Community Services (FACS) is funding and leading the Pathways of Care Longitudinal Study.
+The NSW Department of Communities and Justice (DCJ) is funding and leading the Pathways of Care Longitudinal Study.
 FACS Analysis and Research has a small team of researchers and statisticians on the study:

 - Merran Butler (Chief Investigator)